 The Maravaia Copper Project comprises multiple high grade IOCG breccias.
 Drilling has defined a resource of 2.14Mt grading 4.2% copper and 0.66ppm gold on the Osmar target (Please refer to the Company's 43-101 Technical Report "Maravaia Copper-Gold Deposit, Carajás Mining District, Pará, Brazil" by João Batista G. Teixeira, dated September 28, 2016 and available on the Company's website and Sedar).
 The Company's joint venture partner, Tessarema Resources Inc. ("Tessarema"), can earn a 95% interest (Lara retains a 5% carried interest) in Maravaia and the other mineral rights of the Curionópolis Project, by putting the project into commercial production and paying Lara a 2% NSR royalty on any production.
-As Tessarema did not achieve commercial production by the contractual deadline of November 26, 2018 it must also now pay Lara an additional US\$1 million cash payment; likely to be paid out within the first year of commercial production.
+As Tessarema did not achieve commercial production by the contractual deadline of November 26, 2018 it must also now pay Lara an additional US\$1 million cash payment; likely to be paid out within the first year of commercial production, which is now scheduled to begin in late 2019.